-Children & Young People's Rights As a partner agency of the National Fostering Group, Reach Out Care supports UNICEF's mission statement to advocate for the protection of children's rights, to help meet their basic needs and expand their opportunities to reach their full potential.
+Children & Young People's Rights As a partner agency of the National Fostering Group, Fostering Solutions supports UNICEF's mission statement to advocate for the protection of children's rights, to help meet their basic needs and expand their opportunities to reach their full potential.
 In doing so, the agency, its staff and foster carers will uphold the United Nations Convention on the Rights of the Child (UNCRC).
-Participation and Consultation Reach Out Care is committed to the inclusion of all stakeholders in the review and development of its services.
-The views, wishes and feelings of children and young people are vital to ensuring the services meet their needs and remain relevant in a changing environment.
-Consultation takes various forms either through questionnaires, online surveys, consultation events, activities and feedback forms for carer annual reviews and LAC reviews Support for Children in our Care The children placed with Reach Out Care come from a wide range of backgrounds and experiences and it is imperative that they receive the highest standards of care to enable them to aspire and achieve in our care.
-To this end, Reach Out Care has established a clear online manual of policies and procedures that outlines the standards expected from all foster carers and staff.
+Participation and Consultation Fostering Solutions is committed to the inclusion of all stakeholders in the review and development of its services.
+The views, wishes and feelings of children and young people are vital to ensuring the services meet their needsand remain relevant in a changing environment.
+Consultation takes various forms either through questionnaires, online surveys, consultation events, activities and feedback forms for carer annual reviews and LAC reviews.
+All children and young people receive a copy of their own magazine 'Kidslines' or 'Teenlines' filled with interesting news and articles from, and relevant to, children and young people.
+Support for Children in our Care The children placed with Fostering Solutions come from a wide range of backgrounds and experiences and it is imperative that they receive the highest standards of care to enable them to aspire and achieve in our care.
+To this end, Fostering Solutions has established a clear online manual of policies and procedures that outlines the standards expected from all foster carers and staff.
 In addition, when the Local Authority and agency have agreed that an identified foster carer can meet the needs of a child; a placement contract is made agreeing the duration and objectives of the placement.
 Wherever possible The Local Authority Social Worker, the child and their parents (if considered appropriate) are invited to visit the foster home for a pre-placement meeting.
 This gives an opportunity to meet and create a Foster Placement Agreement/Care Plan.
 It is expected that the Child's Social Worker will bring documentation to the meeting.
 All children and young people placed will receive a copy of the Children's Guide at the time of placement, and will be supported to understand the contents of this via their foster carer, or via a 1:1 session with a member of staff from the agency.
 Supervising Social Workers will see each child placed on a regular basis (at least quarterly) to ascertain their views about their care and placement.
+During these visits the Supervising Social Worker will also inspect the child's bedroom to ensure that it is as it should be and appropriate to meet their needs.
 Services available for children can include: